 It's important to note that if you're self-employed, different rules apply, and you may be able to claim mileage deductions as a business expense on your self-assessment tax return.
 As an employer, you may also be required to report mileage payments to HMRC and deduct and pay tax through PAYE and Class 1 National Insurance.

-HMRC Mileage Rates 2023
+Current HMRC Mileage Rates for 2024

 Passenger Rate for Business Mileage Expenses